 Rules, Regulations, and Benefits: Why people get security camera systems

-There's a ton of reasons why people or companies buy security cameras.
+There are a ton of reasons why people or companies buy security cameras.
 Some of which are universal and some of which are because of specific rules or regulations that their industry faces.

 The Top 4 Universal Reasons Why People Buy Security Cameras

-1. Check In, Remotely
+1. Check-In, Remotely

 Whether it is to see how a pet or relative is doing or to make sure employees are being productive, checking in remotely is one of the top reasons people buy security cameras.